geojeff/ONRTest/README.md

 Introduction
 ============

-ONRTest is a test module to work with Maurits Lamer's [OrionNodeRiak library](http://github.com/mauritslamers/OrionNodeRiak).
+ONRTest is a test module to work with Maurits Lamers' [OrionNodeRiak library](http://github.com/mauritslamers/OrionNodeRiak).

 ONRTest is run within a browser environment.
 The ONRTest directory contains: